Xiaoxuhmm/Python_Practice/crawler/README.md

 However, I find another problem.
 The requests that connect to web server is not threading safe.
 And its possible they get message that designated to another thread if used.
 Possible Solution: I searched on the website, and I find distributed crawler is used at industral level.
 And it is also said the main part is asynchronous and non-block sockets are the solution.
-My question is that what solution is truly used in industry ?

-[The most important question]
-I think there would be a lot of inapropiate way of coding and designing.
-Q A Q. Hope I could some adivce on this part.

-Thank you soooooooo much!